 Rising to her feet she stripped off the dress on her way to the shower.
 She left it over the back of an armchair on her way in.
 The warm water over her soft skin felt wonderful as she stood under the flow.
 Finishing she toweled off and went to bed naked.

 Sirius was a very warm planet and even with air conditioning it was warm in her flat, and to be fair, she liked being naked.
 She found it liberating, especially when she wasn’t naked because someone paid her for it!
 Her previous embarrassment on the train and coming back here stemmed from how underdressed she was on the street.
-She never felt any embarrassment when she lay on the beach or swam in the ocean naked; most modern women did the same on Earth and Sirius.
+She never felt any embarrassment when she lay on the beach or swam in the ocean naked; most modern women did the same on Terra and Sirius.
 But that was at the beach, not on a busy street in town!

 Sunlight dancing across her body woke her the next day.
 She threw off the thin sheet and went to brush her hair out, but not before making the bed again.
 She was neat if anything else.
 Dressing in a knee length skirt and blouse she grabbed her datapads and was out the door.
 A noise in the sky made her look up on the way to the subway station.
-It was a shuttle rising toward orbit and as her eyes came back down she spied an advert saying, “The Corporate Space Navy needs you!”
+It was a shuttle rising toward orbit and as her eyes came back down, she spied an advert saying, “The Corporate Space Navy needs you!”
 She looked up at the shuttle, then the advert, then the shuttle again.
 She had a smile on her face as she started down the escalator.
 She wanted her life to have meaning; maybe that was where she’d find it.
 In space.

 The ride down from orbit via the space elevator to the Panama Spaceport went as flawlessly as could be for a spacefaring civilization.
 Bernard had looked out over the water of the bay surrounding the Porta Panama Military Spaceport about sixteen kilometers away.
 The walled-in base bristled with anti-aircraft weaponry, laser cannons and missile launchers.
 It was designed to withstand a siege by air and sea and the wet navy’s ships provided additional protection for the base.
 Bernard walked off the shuttle onto the concourse, glad to have solid ground under him once again, his carry-on bag floating behind him on a hover unit and toward the baggage claim area.
 Collecting his bags and mounting them on hover units he went for the nearest customs area and exit from the spaceport.

 The female customs agent who checked his passport was rather cute, but he chose not to notice while she did her work.
-She scanned the hardcopy passport, “How long will you be on Earth Mister Fredrick?”
+She scanned the hardcopy passport, “How long will you be on Terra Mister Fredrick?”

 “About five or six weeks,” he replied without hesitation.
 “I have a series of business conferences to attend with the Sirius Corporation’s Sol Branch.”